dsonyy/python-stuff/README.md

 List of programming challanges - http://dsonyy.com/images/programming-challenges.png

 ### List of programs
+These programs were created using Python 3.6 and should work on Windows and Linux.

 01. Name Generator - program that generates unique and fantastic names for your kids.
 02. Fizz Buzz - counts from 1 to N. If the numer is divisable by 3, say Fizz.